cfragoas/Sama_simulator/README.md

 pip install pyyaml==0.2.5
 pip install pickle-mixin==1.0.2
 ```

+**To use the map import feature, it is necessary to install the [gdal] and [rasterio] libraries.
+To install gdal, we recommend using Anaconda or Miniconda instead of standard Python.**

 Setup the parameter file **param.yml** in the folder **parameters/**, linked [here].
 Alter according to the simulations you choose to execute, but you must not change the name nor location of the file.